koffiehuis/D3project/PROCESS.md

 # Day 6
 Alpha version: Made filterData(), which returns the data in a usefull format for each figure.
 Furthermore, implemented a basic piechart.
 Started with implementing datamaps, but not successfully.

+# Day 7
+Alpha version: Trying to fix preprocessing, a lot of data is lost when applying ISO country codes.
+Also started with line charts.

+# Day 8
+Alpha version: Finishing up the line charts and made a start with the worldmap.
+Was kinda difficult since I implemented the previous one (for dataprocessing) using d3.v3.

+# Day 9
+Alpha version: Linking all charts to the select tag and to the year-slider.
+Having some trouble with the worldmap. it shows the worng countries.
+Cant seem to find out why.